opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

 Feed terminators) should be avoided.**
 Encoding formats commonly accepted are Unicode and ASCII.

-You can use the “file” linux command to check the actual status of your files.
+You can use the ``file`` GNU command to check the actual status of your files.

 .. code-block:: text